henriknero/Configs/laptop-x-session-login/README.md

+# Laptop login to X-Session using x11vnc
+A small hack I use to be able to log in to my laptop that is in an inconvenient spot when docked using another computer.
+The usecase is quite limited but the simplicity of it makes it a good solution to quickly setup a vnc-server on my i3-equipped laptop.

+## Instructions
 1. Create functioning ssh connection to the computer(server) on which you wish to start the X-Session on.
 (I use a identity file with no password, as this work well for my usecase.)
 2. On the server install x11vnc, if using ubuntu:
 ```